MedMaxLab/BIDSAlign/README.md

 Please note that EEG data are assumed to be saved in $\mu V$.

-## Saving and Visualization
+## Saving and Visualisation
-In order to use the visualization functions, please save the set folders by specifing save_info.set_label as *group* _ *pipeline*; for example group could be 'A' indicating Alzheimer and pipeline could be 'ICA' indicating the preprocessing step done.
+In order to use the visualisation functions, please save the set folders by specifing save_info.set_label as *group* _ *pipeline*; for example group could be 'A' indicating Alzheimer and pipeline could be 'ICA' indicating the preprocessing step done.
-BIDSAling provides three main function for visualization of the results:
+BIDSAling provides three main function for visualisation of the results:
 1. groups_visualization: you can compare more groups for a single pipeline, or viceversa; you can also specify the single filename to be visualized.
 Please see the associated paper in order to see which plots can be produced.
 2. ERP_visualization: you can see the average ERP a group of patients or for a single one, for multiple event names.
 If there is only one event, scalp topographies of channels activation in time is shown.
 3. template_comparison: you can see the differences between the topographies obtained from two channel location, and the effects of the conversion file.